Independence of $\ell$ for Frobenius conjugacy classes attached to abelian varieties: Introduction

 We now explain the organization of the paper.
-In \S 2-5 we construct the integral models of the Shimura varieties we will need.
-These are then used to prove Theorem \ref{introthm: main} in \S 6,7.
-As explained above, there are two main results we need about these integral models: the local model diagram, which relates them to an orbit closure on a Grassmannian, and an analogue of Serre--Tate theory at $\mu$-ordinary points.
-The properties of these local models are established in \S 3.
-In particular, we show that a suitable Hodge embedding induces a closed immersion on local models (cf. Proposition \ref{prop: local model embedding main}) which generalizes \cite[Proposition 2.3.6]{KP}.
-In \S 4 we review the deformation theory of $p$-divisible groups equipped with a collection of crystalline tensors following \cite{KP}, and show the existence of canonical deformations for $\mu$-ordinary $p$-divisible groups.
-The latter uses a generalization to general parahorics of a result of Wortmann on $\mu$-ordinary $\sigma$-conjugacy classes, which is proved in \S 2.
-We combine the previous results to construct the required integral models in \S 5, first in some special Hodge type cases, then in general following \cite[\S4.4-6]{KP}.
-A key input for the general case is the notion of $R$-smoothness, introduced in \S2, which allows us to extend the twisting construction of \cite[\S4.4]{KP} beyond the tamely ramified case.
+In \S 2-4 we prove the geometric result concerning integral models of Shimura varieties we need.
+These are then used to prove Theorem \ref{introthm: main} in \S 5,6.
+In \S3, we recall results concerning local models and review the deformation theoretic results of \cite[\S3]{KP} and \cite{KPZ}, which are then used to show the existence of canonical deformations for $\mu$-ordinary $p$-divisible groups in \S3.4.
+The latter uses a generalization to general parahorics of a result of Wortmann on $\mu$-ordinary $\sigma$-conjugacy classes, which is proved in \S 2.3.
+In \S 4, we recall the construction of the local model diagram and prove Theorem \ref{introthm: can lift for Shimura var}, first in some special Hodge-type cases in \S4.1, then in general in \S4.2--4.4.

-In \S 6, we prove Theorem \ref{introthm: l indep full} following the strategy outlined above and in \S 7 we prove Theorem \ref{introthm: main} using Theorem \ref{introthm: l indep full}.
-Finally we remark that for technical reasons related to the level structure on $A$, we actually work with Shimura stacks (i.e. Shimura varieties where the level structure is not neat) in \S 5-7.
+In \S 5, we prove Theorem \ref{introthm: l indep full} following the strategy outlined above and in \S 6 we prove Theorem \ref{introthm: main} using Theorem \ref{introthm: l indep full}.
+Finally we remark that for technical reasons related to the level structure on $A$, we actually work with Shimura stacks (i.e. Shimura varieties where the level structure is not neat) in \S 4-6.

 \textit{Acknowledgments:} M.K. was supported by NSF grant DMS-1902158.
-R.Z. was supported by NSF grant DMS-1638352 through membership of the Institute for Advanced Study.
+R.Z. was supported by NSF grant DMS-1638352 through membership of the Institute for Advanced Study, and by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 804176).
+We would like to thank the referees for many suggestions which greatly improved the paper.
+We also thank Yihang Zhu for useful discussions.